-Our Condo overlooks Shipyard Golf Course and the lagoon from a enormous outdoor space.
-It has been freshly modernized with all new furnishings throughout, Appliances, 3 LED TVs, paint , floor and all new bathrooms.
-A Freshly Renovated Kitchen, sizable living room and dining room create a peaceful environment.
+Our Condo overlooks Shipyard Golf Course and the lagoon from a huge outdoor space.
+It has been newly refreshed with all new furnishings throughout, Appliances, 3 LED TVs, paint , floor and all new bathrooms.
+A Recently Renovated Kitchen, enormous living room and dining room create a inviting environment.

 The master bedroom has a king sized bed and a private bathroom with a walk in shower.
 The second bedroom has a twin and a full bed with a full bath.
 There is also a queen sized sleeper couch in the living room.